FullScreenShenanigans/Documentation/Getting Started.md

 FSP.GamesRunner.play();
 ```

 In this case, `FSP` is the acronym for FullScreenPokemon.
-If you are playing a different FullScreenShenanigans project, replace `FSM` with the acronym for that game.
+If you are playing a different FullScreenShenanigans project, replace `FSP` with the acronym for that game.